MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/native-messaging.md

 1. Navigate to `edge://extensions` page and verify your extension is listed.
 1. Copy the key from `microsoft_catalog_extension_id` (ID) from the extension listing on the page.

 When you're ready to distribute your extension to users, publish your extension to the Microsoft Edge Add-ons website.
-The extension ID of the published extension may differ from the ID used while sideloading your extension.
+The extension ID of the published extension might differ from the ID that's used while sideloading your extension.
 If the ID changed, update `allowed_origins` in the host manifest file with the ID of your published extension.

 <!-- ====================================================================== -->